30th December 2020

-I could fire off reports gleaned from today’s headlines, though likely we would all have scrolled through that already, and seen the proclamations on social media.
+I could fire off reports gleaned from today’s headlines, though likely we would all have doomscrolled through that already, and seen the proclamations on social media.

 I could decry social media and screentime, like the grumpy old fart I am become.

-I should have a spinny thingy, to pick my subject.
+Perhaps I should have a spinny thingy, to pick my subject each day.
 Just 2020 has turned too repetitive.
 Might instead be time for pizza.